railcar

 Railcar

-1. Transpiler -- converts a Ruby on Rails application into a Crystal web application
+1. Crystal transpiler -- converts a Ruby on Rails application into a Crystal web application

-3. RBS generator -- produces RBS type signatures for existing Rails apps (prototype; planned to leverage Crystal's semantic type inference alongside Rails conventions for comprehensive coverage)
+8. RBS generator -- produces RBS type signatures for existing Rails apps, using Crystal's semantic type inference to determine method return types and instance variable types

 These mix and match.
 Both Ruby and Crystal input files are supported in the same project, so you can start with a Rails app, generate the Crystal version, then gradually rewrite individual files in Crystal.
 The pipeline handles both seamlessly.